couchbase/fleece/Fleece/Integration/README.md

 * **Integration with native object classes:** If Fleece is being used as part of a framework (like Couchbase Lite), then the values it stores should be exposed as objects in the framework being used by the developer.
 This isn’t hard on its own, though it’s annoying boilerplate.
 But it gets quite difficult when combined with mutability, as we’ve discovered while implementing Couchbase Lite 2.

 ## Architecture
-There are three core classes in the mutability library: `MValue`, `MArray`, `MDict`.
+There are three core classes in the integration library: `MValue`, `MArray`, `MDict`.
 These are actually C++ templates, parameterized by a type `Native` that represents a pointer to a native (framework) object, like an Objective-C id or JNI jobject, etc.

 * An `MValue` is a mutable “slot” that holds a Fleece Value, a `Native` object, or both.
 (In the “both” state, the `Native` object is a cached representation of the Value.
 If the slot is mutated, the Value is cleared, leaving only the current `Native` object.)
 * An `MArray` is a mutable array of `MValue`s.
 It usually shadows a Fleece `Array`.